justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 ### Create free AWS account (Credit Card required)

-(Skip this if you are using DigitalOcean or Hetzner.)
+(Skip this if you are using DigitalOcean, Hetzner or already have a AWS account.)

 Open https://aws.amazon.com/free and click on `Create a Free Account`.